2021 Official Membership and Angling Rules of the Southern Kingfish Association

 24. ANY AND ALL PROTESTS WILL BE ADDRESSED THROUGH THE TEAM CAPTAIN ONLY

-In SKA sanctioned or SKA produced tournaments; all participants must follow the tournament rules concerning protests.
-The decisions of the tournament director(s) and tournament rules committee are final.
-Should the tournament director or rules committee elect to disqualify a team or fish, the SKA will uphold their ruling without question or hesitation.
+In SKA sanctioned and/or SKA produced tournament(s); all participants must follow the tournament rules concerning protests.
+The decisions of the tournament director(s) and tournament rules committee are final regarding the standings in that tournament.
+Should the tournament director or rules committee elect to disqualify a team or fish, the SKA will uphold their ruling without question or hesitation in the standings of that tournament.
+Regarding the standings or awards of SKA points, prizes, etc. the SKA reserves the right to take the information and make their reach their own decision.
 Based upon the circumstances and severity of the disqualification, SKA management may, at their discretion, choose to disqualify that team for that season, or may even choose to revoke that team’s membership in the organization for a time period of their choice.
-In tournaments managed and produced by the SKA, the SKA Angling, Membership, Code of Conduct, Tournament, Professional Kingfish Tour, and Mercury Tournament Trail Division Rules shall apply at all times.
-Tournament protests must be made within 30 minutes after the last fish is weighed in, and must be accompanied by a $500 cash deposit.
+In tournaments managed and produced by the SKA, the SKA Angling, Membership, Code of Conduct, Tournament, Professional Kingfish Tour, and SKA Tournament Trail Division Rules shall apply at all times.
+Tournament protests must be made as soon a feasibly possible after the last fish is weighed in, and must be accompanied by a $500 cash deposit.
 If the protest is upheld, the deposit will be returned, otherwise, the deposit becomes property of the tournament or SKA.
-The decision to uphold or deny the protest will be made within 30 minutes after the protest, and any and all decisions will be final.
+The decision to uphold or deny the protest will be made as promptly as possible after the protest, and any and all decisions will be final.

 25. SKA tournament participants agree that by entering a tournament, all rule protests and management decisions are final within the time frame allowed by the SKA/Tournament rules and not subject to any further interpretation and/or litigation.

-CODE OF CONDUCT
+CODE OF CONDUCT: